 The Fraser Salish Regional Health and Wellness Plan builds on a significant amount of work accomplished to date by Fraser Salish First Nations, federal and provincial government partners, and our partners within the region.

-Read the Fraser Salish Regional Health and Wellness Plan (PDF 1.88 MB)
+Fraser Salish Regional Health and Wellness Plan (2014)